rougier/python-opengl/04-maths.rst

 coordinates in a four-dimensional projective space (that includes the Euclidean space).
 We'll see in the next section that this allows us to express linear transformations (rotation, scaling), affine transformations (translations) and projection using 4×4 matrices.
-Homogeneous coordinatess are tightly linked with regular 3D coordinates with the noticeable difference that they require a fourth `w` coordinate that corresponds to the fourth dimension, let's call it the projective dimension.
+Homogeneous coordinates are tightly linked with regular 3D coordinates with the noticeable difference that they require a fourth `w` coordinate that corresponds to the fourth dimension, let's call it the projective dimension.
 In order to explain it, we'll use a 1-dimensional